There are many important transitions in life. One of the most

 Some new parents find themselves caught between trying to follow their

 own ideas about child-raising and pressure from others to do it

 differently.
-Occasionally stress or tension begins between the parents,
+Sometimes stress and tension mounts between the parents,

 as they encounter sleepless nights, less time to do the things they used